Nebula-Block-Data/docs/Inference_Models/Text_Generation.md

 Available text models:

-* DeepSeek-R1-0528 (free): The latest state-of-the-art LLM released by Deepseek excels in reasoning, math, and coding.
-Community-shared access, daily limits, great for testing and exploration
-* DeepSeek-V3-0324 (free): The most powerful AI-driven LLM with 685B parameters released by Deepseek.
-Community-shared access, daily limits, great for testing and exploration
 * DeepSeek-V3-0324: DeepSeek V3, a 685B-parameter, mixture-of-experts model, is the latest iteration of the flagship chat model family from the DeepSeek team..
-* DeepSeek-R1 (free): A state-of-the-art, high-efficiency LLM excelling in reasoning, math, and coding.
-Community-shared access, daily limits, great for testing and exploration
 * DeepSeek-R1-0528: The latest state-of-the-art LLM released by Deepseek excels in reasoning, math, and coding.
 Community-shared access, daily limits, great for testing and exploration
 * DeepSeek-R1: A state-of-the-art, high-efficiency LLM excelling in reasoning, math, and coding.
 Community-shared access, daily limits, great for testing and exploration
 * Llama3.3-70B: Advanced conversational AI with extensive knowledge.